-- To elect each of the three Class I directors nominated by our Board of Directors and named in this Proxy Statement to serve for a three-year term and until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - To approve, on an advisory basis, the compensation of the Company's named executive officers; - To approve the 2020 Equity Incentive Plan; and - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- To elect each of the three Class III directors nominated by our Board of Directors and named in this Proxy Statement to serve for a three-year term and until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - To vote on an amendment of our 2020 Equity Incentive Plan to increase the number of shares reserved thereunder; and - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 Stockholders of record who owned shares of our common stock at 5:00 p.m.
-Pacific Time on June 15, 2020 are entitled to receive notice of, attend, and vote at the Annual Meeting.
+Pacific Time on March 31, 2022 are entitled to receive notice of, attend, and vote at the Annual Meeting.
 A complete list of these stockholders will be available at our corporate offices at 1305 O'Brien Drive, Menlo Park, California 94025 during regular business hours for ten days prior to the Annual Meeting.
 This list also will be available during the Annual Meeting on the virtual meeting website during the meeting.
 A stockholder may examine the list for any legally valid purpose related to the Annual Meeting.

 We are furnishing proxy materials to stockholders primarily over the internet.
 We believe that this process expedites stockholders' receipt of proxy materials, lowers the costs of the Annual Meeting and conserves natural resources.
-On or about June 24, 2020, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for the Annual Meeting and Annual Report on Form 10-K for the fiscal year ended December 31, 2019 ("Annual Report").
+On or about April 14, 2022, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for the Annual Meeting and Annual Report on Form 10-K for the fiscal year ended December 31, 2021 ("Annual Report").
 This Notice provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of proxy materials by mail.
 We also include in the Notice instructions on how you can request a paper copy of the proxy materials.

 YOUR VOTE IS IMPORTANT.
 Whether or not you plan to attend the Annual Meeting, please submit your vote via the internet, telephone or mail as soon as possible.
-For stockholders who have previously sent in proxies, we ask that you submit new proxies in advance of the Annual Meeting.